urnathan/joust/README.md

 (Yet to be written)

-* Joust Logger
+* Joust Tester

-A header file and library, to allow logging from your own test program.
+A header file and library, to allow testing from your own test program.

 ## Example